 The average median income in Riverside County based on a 4-person household is \$77,500.
 This is based on HCD's state income limits published in 2021.
 Based on the area median income (AMI), the household income distribution in the city is shown in the below table.
+This information is also shown in Table 10 of the Housing Element.

-Corona's Households by Income Category
+Table 2 Households by Income Category